Post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Recently, one of the tools that I have been using to keep my life organized is Google Calendar.
+Recently, I have been using Google Calendar as one of the main tools to get my life ogranized.
 I have been tempted and tried many different apps for my calendar, to do list, menus, etc., and I keep coming back to the simplicity of Google Calendar.

 I also set in the Homeschool Calendar the blocks of time during the day that are set aside for homeschool.
 This is usually a block of time before lunch, and another block of time in the afternoon.
 That way those blocks are on my calendar and I will see them when I make any appointments.
 On our weeks that we take a break, those blocks will not be there, allowing more time to be spent doing other things.